arefinx/portfolio/src/data/about.md

 # Fun facts

-* I always get lost, some people call me Zoro for that reason 😆.
+* I can walk a lot without complaining.
 * I am a big fan of Dragon Ball!
 * I dream of raising an organization for helping people.
-* I sometimes think I am a Saiyan 💀.

 # I am interested in